rossmacarthur/itermore/README.md

 - [`array_combinations_with_reps`] returns an iterator over `K` length combinations with repetitions/replacements of all the elements in the underlying iterator.
+- [`cartesian_product`] returns an iterator over the cartesian product of the element sets of two iterators.

 [`array_windows`]: IterArrayWindows::array_windows
 [`array_combinations`]: IterArrayCombinations::array_combinations